GeneralMaximus/serviceworker-poc/README.md

 # serviceworker-poc

 serviceworker-poc is a simple application that demonstrates the ServiceWorker API.
-It lets you list a user's GitHub repositories, and caches the results for offline access.
+It lets you list a user's GitHub repositories by typing their username into a search box, and caches the list of repositories for offline access.

 ## Running